datahub-project/datahub/docs/rfc/active/1842-business_glossary/README.md

 ## Metadata Model Enhancements

-There will be 1 top level GMA [entities](../../../what/entity.md) in the design: businessTerm (Business Glossary).
+There will be 1 top level GMA [entities](../../../what/entity.md) in the design: glossaryTerm (Business Glossary).
-It's important to make businessTerm as a top level entity because it can exist without a Dataset and can be defined independently by the business team.
+It's important to make glossaryTerm as a top level entity because it can exist without a Dataset and can be defined independently by the business team.

 ### URN Representation
-We'll define a [URNs](../../../what/urn.md): `BusinessTermUrn`.
+We'll define a [URNs](../../../what/urn.md): `GlossaryTermUrn`.
 These URNs should allow for unique identification of business term.

-A business term  URN (BusinessTermUrn) will look like below:
+A business term  URN (GlossaryTermUrn) will look like below:
 ```
-urn:li:businessTerm:(<<namespace>>,<<name>>)
+urn:li:glossaryTerm:(<<namespace>>,<<name>>)
 ```

 A Dataset Field URN(DatasetFieldUrn will be like below (this is being added as part of field-level-lineage [RFC](../../active/1841-lineage/field_level_lineage.md))